immensewhitelight/whitelight/README.md

 troubleshooting:
 make sure redis is installed,
-make sure the ownership of the ssl files are correct
+make sure the ownership of the ssl files are correct, make sure to open the right port ie. 3000

 </p>